 The mummies were very life-like, some with hair intact, their eyes closed and skin somewhat coloured from the preservation chemicals.
 You could almost sense that the eyes wanted to open.
-The mummies were arranged according to profession, sex and social status.
+The mummies were arranged according to profession, gender and social status.
 Mummification, in the 17th and 18th centuries, became fashionable and was a way to maintain status and dignity.
-Therefore, priests were in their clerical regalia and wealthy merchants in rich attire.
+Therefore, priests were in adorned in their clerical regalia and wealthy merchants in rich attire.

 Not all the bodies in the catacombs were those of adults.
 A section of the catacombs, called the ‘Chapel of Children’, displayed the tiny bodies of lives never to be fulfilled.

-One of the last catacomb burials occurred in the 1920s and was of two-year old Rosalia Lombardo, often called the, ‘Sleeping Beauty of Palermo’.
+One of the last catacomb burials occurred in the 1920s and was of two-year-old Rosalia Lombardo, often called the ‘Sleeping Beauty of Palermo’.
 She came from a noble family and her father asked the taxidermist to make her ‘live forever’.
 Her tiny body is enshrined in a glass cabinet and is in such a remarkably intact state that it looks like she is simply sleeping .
 So perfectly preserved, she is considered the world’s most beautiful mummy.

 Old Town Palermo

 Stepping out of the catacombs and back into the land of the living, we walked to the street of Corso Vittorio Emanuele.
-This is a main road that runs through the old part of Palermo.
+This is the main road that runs through the old part of Palermo.

 The impressive Porta Nuova is the entryway to the old part of the city, originally built in the 15th century but rebuilt in 1669 in a grander fashion.
 It has a majestic archway and four figures representing the defeat of the Moors.